andrewcparnell/Bchron/cran-comments.md

 ## Test environments
 * local OS X install, R 3.6.2
 * rhub
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+For R-hub there was one NOTE:
+checking for non-standard things in the check directory ...
+NOTE
+    'Bchron-Ex_i386.Rout' 'Bchron-Ex_x64.Rout' 'examples_i386'
+  Found the following files/directories:
+    'examples_x64'

+I can't see why this might have occurred and can't find any solution online to fix this.
+I'd be grateful for any help.

-There was one NOTE produced by devtools::release.
+There was one NOTE produced by devtools::check_win_devel.
 This is due to the website radiocarbon.org currently being down which hosts some of the data sets.
-I'm told this will be back up again shortly (perhaps even by the time you check this package).
+I'm told this will be back up again shortly.

-There was one NOTE produced by Rhub concerning mis-spelled words in the DESCRIPTION which were not mis-spelled.

 ## Downstream dependencies
-I have also run R CMD check on the 4 downstream dependencies of Bchron (ArchaeoChron, deltar, Bclim, c14bazAAR) and all installed fine.
+I have also run install.packages on the 4 downstream dependencies of Bchron (ArchaeoChron, deltar, Bclim, c14bazAAR) and all installed fine.

 Many thanks for your continuing important work with R,